dolanor-galaxy/network/README.md

 Developers contribute services to the network and build on each others work.

+### Identity

+Most networks being bootstrapped require some form of identity system.
+Many of these start with base level asymmetric cryptographic using public/private key pairs.
+While we'll look to use these we believe this system is not enough.
+Anyone can participate in the network and anyone can generate a public/private key pair.
+Bad actors will likely cycle these and DDOS the network.

+What we propose is a two layer identity system, with layer 1 as the public/private key pair (potentially using SPIFFE) and layer 2 as a reputation based scoring system which over time solidifies your reputation and trusted identity in the network.
+The longer you exist in the network and participate the more likely it is we can identify you as a trusted party.
+New participants will be provided some base level access but must either pay to participate or stay on the network long enough to get further access.

+The identity system will likely be as follows

+- Layer 0 - the node connected to the network
+- Layer 1 - the app providing a service to the network
+- Layer 2 - the reputation scoring based on node + service

 ## Economics

 Building such an architecture is good in theory but in practice requires network effects to drive its use, growth and ability to thrive.